 What is a List Poem?

 A list poem is a poetic form that revolves around the simplicity and directness of listing items.
 It often comprises a series of phrases or sentences, presenting thoughts in a condensed and impactful manner.
-We’ll delve into the defining characteristics of list poems, exploring their historical significance and examining notable examples that have left an indelible mark on the world of poetry.

-Why Do List Poems Rock?
+Why Do We Like List Poems?

 List poems are known for their simplicity and directness.
 This makes list poems a great poetic form for those who are beginners at writing poetry